BCDigSchol/missionary-grammars/app/views/pages/project-team.html.md

 * Carli Spina
 * Patrick Goncalves

-With support from Nina Bogdanovsky, Digital Library Program, Burns Library, and Library Systems at Boston College, as well as Ben Doyle and the staff at TAPAS/Northeastern University.
+With support from Nina Bogdanovsky, Digital Scholarship and Digital Library Program, Burns Library, and Library Systems at Boston College, as well as Ben Doyle and the staff at TAPAS/Northeastern University.